Biological Sciences

 --

-The Department of Biological Sciences occupies modern research facilities in several buildings on the Virginia Tech Blacksburg campus, including Derring Hall, Latham Hall, the Integrated Life Sciences Building, and Life Sciences Building I. Biological Sciences faculty also utilize state-of-the-art research space in the Biocomplexity Institute in Blacksburg and the Virginia Tech Carilion Research Institute in Roanoke.
+The Department of Biological Sciences occupies modern research facilities in several buildings on the Virginia Tech Blacksburg campus, including Derring Hall, Latham Hall, the Integrated Life Sciences Building, Life Sciences Building I, and Steger Hall.
+Biological Sciences faculty also utilize state-of-the-art research space in Fralin Biomedical Research Institute in Roanoke.

 Add this course listing feed to your website.